kcha193/kcha193/README.md

 My name is **[Kevin Chang](https://www.kevinchang.nz)** and I am a Model Assurance Specialist, Modelling Analyst and Statistical Consultant, specialised in **R programming**.

-- 🔭 I’m currently working on **Model Validation** in the Banking space.
+- 🔭 I’m currently working on **Model Validation** in the Banking industry.
 - 🌱 I’m currently learning **Structured Query Language (SQL)** and **interactive Shiny Dashboard**.
-- 🤔 I’m looking for help with soft skills.
+- 🤔 I’m looking for improving my soft skills.
 - 💬 Ask me about anything in **R programming** with automated reporting using **Rmarkdown** and interactive dashboard developing using **R Shiny**.
 - 😄 Pronouns: He/him/his.
 - 🇳🇿 I´m based in Auckland, New Zealand, originally from Taiwan.